SciSpike/soctun/README.md

 sudo route -n add 172.18.0.0 -interface utun17218
 ```

-now you have direct access to your docker containers
+You now have direct access to your Docker containers.

 ```shell
 ping 172.18.0.2
 ```

+## General solution

+It is possible that this tool can, or could be adapted to, be a more general socket/tunneling solution.